Talibon: Economy

 Major industries in Talibon are farming and fishing with major products such as rice, corn, copra, banana, root crops, and seafood.
 It is quickly becoming a hub for retailers, wholesalers, and traders.
 The municipality is home to one of the branches of Cebu-based Alturas Group of Companies, which has established a mall and supermarket in the area.

 The locals are also into seaweed farming, rice farming, banana farming, cacao farming, and tending of fish ponds.
 Silica, limestone, diorites, sand, iron ore, and gravel abound and quarrying of these minerals are a large industry at present.
 These minerals are shipped to Cebu and Iligan aboard bulk carriers and barges as these locations are known for cement production and mineral processing.

 Tourism

-Talibon for years has its share of foreign and domestic tourists who were lured to the town for its unexploited beaches, fresh seafood such as crabs and prawns, friendliness of the people and the general atmosphere of peace and order in the town and the neighboring barrios.
+Some tourists visit the town for its beach and marine locations, such as Bongan Sandbar.

-Visitors also flock to the town to explore its historical sites, such as the Talibon Cathedral and the Carlos P. Garcia Monument and Park.
-The latter holds significance as the birthplace of Carlos P. Garcia, a prominent figure in the town's history, who played a pivotal role in the guerrilla movement and later served as the 4th President of the Philippines.
+Visitors also explore its historical sites, such as the Talibon Cathedral and the Carlos P. Garcia Monument and Park.
+The municipality holds significance as the birthplace of Carlos P. Garcia, a prominent figure in the town's history, who played a pivotal role in the guerrilla movement and later served as the 4th President of the Philippines.

+In 2026, the Talibon Coastal Road opened.
+Stretching from the vicinity of the port area in Brgy.
+Poblacion all the way to Brgy.
+San Francisco, it is also visited by tourists as a place of recreation, teeming with views of Talibon's skyline and the Camotes Sea.